mervynokm/UIActionSheet-Blocks/README.md

 # UIActionSheet + Blocks.h
-Copyright (c) 2014 mervynokm.
+Copyright (c) 2014 Mervyn Ong.
 All rights reserved.

 Simply put, this is a block-based soluation for UIActionSheet to avoid the need of using a delegate